Tsubojiri Station: History

 The station opened on 28 April 1929 as Tsubojiri Signalbox (坪尻信号場) when the line was extended from Sanuki-Saida to Tsukuda Signalbox (now Tsukuda), thus linking up with the track of the Tokushima Line and providing service to Awa-Ikeda.
 At this time the line was known as the Sanyo Line and was operated by Japanese Government Railways (JGR) which later became Japanese National Railways (JNR).
 The station was upgraded to a passenger station on 1 October 1950.
 With the privatization of JNR on 1 April 1987, control of the station passed to JR Shikoku.

+At the time of its upgrade to a station, a member of the Ministry of Transport was reported to have comically stated "The only passengers for the station will end up being monkeys and boars!"
+The story is referenced on a poster inside the waiting room of the station.

+An eki stamp was placed in the station waiting room on May 15, 2008.
+However, it disappeared on February 10, 2010.
+A few months later, on April 22, the stamp was discovered by a JR East employee at Nakasawa Station on the Tsugaru Line in Aomori Prefecture, 1300 km away.
+The stamp was transported home, and a map showing its long round-trip journey was displayed in the waiting room.